TomLatin/Ex1_DB/README.md

 ![WhatsApp Image 2020-08-01 at 18 49 39](https://user-images.githubusercontent.com/57855070/89105205-cdd01280-d427-11ea-9007-3e212f9b52c4.jpeg)

-I invite you to download it to your work environment and try to solve the exercises of course you can compare with my answers :)
+I invite you to download it to your work environment and try to solve the exercises, of course you can compare with my answers :)